 The Town of Easton Building Inspection Division & Code Enforcement Office is conducting a survey to gather information about our customer service.
 To help us with our efforts, please visit this link.

-A Public Hearing will be held on July 175th at 7:30pm in the Council Chambers concerning proposed changes to the Town of Easton Zoning Ordinance concerning Fitness Centers/Health Spa/Figure Salon.
-For additional information, click on the links below.
+A Planning and Zoning Workshop will be held on July 27th at 9:00am in the Council Chambers concerning proposed changes to the Port Street Small Area Plan.
+For additional information, click on the link below.